m4xshen/m4xshen.dev/src/content/blog/develop-a-neovim-plugin-in-lua.md

 description: "Learn how to develop a Neovim plugin in Lua.
 Understand the structure of Neovim plugin, Lua module, and create a simple plugin."
 ---

+As the author of [hardtime.nvim](https://github.com/m4xshen/hardtime.nvim), [autoclose.nvim](https://github.com/m4xshen/autoclose.nvim) and [smartcolumn.nvim](https://github.com/m4xshen/smartcolumn.nvim), I've been developing Neovim plugins for a while.
+In this tutorial, I'll break down the process and share my insights to help you start your own journey!

 ## Setup project

 Before developing the plugin, we need to set it up.
 There are two different approaches: